subhasrv/subhasrv/README.md

 - 🌱 I’m currently learning Web Development and IaaC.
 - 📫 How to reach me ... vaidyanathan.subhasree@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have a bearded dragon.
+- ⚡ Fun fact: I love Phoenix!

 <!---
 subhasrv/subhasrv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.